 Last but certainly not least is the question of price.
 This one is an easy win for GIMP since it is entirely free open-source software, and it always has been.
 The developers donate their time to the project because they love working on it, which is quite admirable and must be appreciated.

-At first, this might sound like a bad deal compared to GIMP’s monthly price of zero, but your subscription also comes bundled with Adobe Lightroom CC, Adobe Lightroom Classic CC, Photoshop for iPad, and 20GB of cloud storage space.
+At first, this might sound like a bad deal compared to GIMP’s monthly price of zero, but there’s a bundle for $19.99 that comes with Adobe Lightroom CC, Adobe Lightroom Classic CC, Photoshop for iPad, and 1TB of cloud storage space.

 Most importantly, though, you get constant updates whenever there is a new feature release, and major updates are usually released at least once a year.

 Winner: Tie.
 In terms of value for your money, I’ve always thought that the $19.99 subscription bundle for Photoshop & Lightroom is worth it to get access to the best image editor in the world.
 But it’s arguably impossible to compete with the value that you get from free software!